helanga/Pewlett-Hackard-Analysis/README.md

     By looking at the number of emloyees ritiring(72,458) and count of mentoship eligibility employees  1549 the ratio is 1:47 that is 1 mentor has to train 47 mentees roughly.
 So there are not enough retirement ready employees to train next generation of Pewlett Hackard .

+- retiring employees count down title wise:

+ mentoship elegibility employees count down title wise

+ looking at above 2 tables we can clearly there is no enough stafe in mentoship legibility program title wise to mentor the next generstion i.e there are only 435 senior engineer mentors to mentor 25916 mentees.and there are 2 managers retiring and no managers in mentoreship elegibility programme.